colinleach/wren_concepts/exercises/concept/lasagna/.docs/hints.md

 - You can return a numerical value from the method.
 - You can use one of the other methods you have defined previously.
 - You can use the mathematical operator for addition to add values.

+## (Optional) Testing on your local machine

+For each new exercise, start by installing the test module by running `wrenc package.wren install` at the command line.

+Tests can then be run with `wrenc lasagna.spec.wren`.

+Note that all tests except the first will be skipped by default.
+When you want to run them, change `skip.test` to `do.test`.